Finite elements can handle complex geometry, adaptive meshes, higher-order approximations and has a firm theory

 May think of one node in the middle of each element.

-We will hereafter work with cells
+We will hereafter work with cells, vertices, and dof_map.

 # Use modified fe_approx1D module